Raven-biosciences/chemX_docs/docs/tutorial.md

 Molecules have to be translated into vector or matrix format before you can train a machine learning model.
 This is called featurization of the molecules.
 Many different featurizers have been developed and each capture only part of the chemistry of a molecule, so it is important to select a featurizer that can capture the information required to predict a given target parameter.
 Many featurizers result in highly abstract features and are not easily interpreted if at all.

 **Go to *Workflow > Featurize and Model data*.
 From a dropdown menu you select which of your target parameters or transforms thereof you would like to train models on, and below that you select which featurizers you would like to base the models on.
-Click *SUBMIT* when ready to start modelling and go grab a coffee or the like as a modelling job can take hours to complete.**
+Click *SUBMIT* when ready to start modelling and go grab a coffee or the like as a modelling job can take hours to complete.
+For now, the "typical" thoroughness is fine.
+If you are short on time, you may choose preliminary instead.**

 The featurizers are subdivided into 1D-, 2D-, and 3D featurizers to help users select the appropriate featurizer.
 Generally, the higher the dimensionality, the higher the complexity, and thus the higher the time required to featurize the molecules.